2023 Polish public media crisis

 On 19 December 2023, Bartłomiej Sienkiewicz, the Minister of Culture and National Heritage in Poland, dismissed the then-current state media directors and their supervisory boards, most notably those of public broadcaster Telewizja Polska (TVP), appointing new ones in their place.
-The move was met with criticism and accusations of illegality by the dismissed management and the opposition Law and Justice (PiS) party, causing a parliamentary intervention in the TVP headquarters.
+The move was met with accusations of illegality and protests by the dismissed management and the opposition Law and Justice (PiS) party.

 Prelude

 Background

-After Law and Justice won the parliamentary election in 2015, TVP reporting began to align with the PiS government's rhetoric opposing further EU integration, types of immigration, 'normalizing' relations with Russia, as well as social policies, such as LGBTQ+ rights and a loosened abortion law.
+After Law and Justice won the parliamentary election in 2015, TVP reporting began to align with the PiS government's rhetoric opposing further EU integration and types of immigration, as well as social policies, such as LGBTQ+ rights and a loosened abortion law.
 During its 8 year rule, TVP consistently praised the PiS government and disparaged the opposition.
 It was widely regarded by national and international media watchdogs to be extremely biased and highly selective.
 In the lead-up to the 2023 election, The Guardian described TVP as a propaganda arm of PiS, while the Polish opposition referred to it as a factory of hate.
 The reform and depoliticization of the state media became a campaign promise of the main opposition alliance, the Civic Coalition, which included it in its list of "100 concrete promises for the first 100 days of government."